JuliaGraphs/Graphs.jl/docs/src/first_steps/theory.md

-# Introduction to graph theory
+# Basics of graph theory

 > In construction, for now see the [Wikipedia page](https://en.wikipedia.org/wiki/Graph_theory).